utsavkv/Source-of-WDI/README.md

-Hey!
-This is the github repo for the final project for EDAV.
-We intend to visualize the World Development Indicators using R.
+This is the source for our World-Development-Indicators project.
+Please refer to the final repo for the completed work.

-  The bookdown can be found here: [Bookdown](https://eklavyaj.github.io/World-Development-Indicators/)